Ecwid/ecwid-api-docs/includes/_jsapi.md

 **Ecwid.Cart**

-'Ecwid.Cart' is a namespace for cart-related functions of JavaScript API.
+`Ecwid.Cart` is a namespace for cart-related functions of JavaScript API.

 **Ecwid.Cart.addProduct**

-This function allows to add a product to shopping cart, modifying the cart on behalf of customer thus.
+This function allows to add a product to shopping cart, modifying the cart on behalf of customer.

 > Add a product to cart